danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/05 Create a Read replica for an Azure Database for MySQL/readme.md

 During this lab, you will learn how to create a Read replica for an Azure Database for MySQL Single Server using the Azure Portal

+The read replica feature allows you to replicate data from an Azure Database for MySQL server to a read-only server.
+You can replicate from the source server to up to five replicas.
+Replicas are updated asynchronously using the MySQL engine's native binary log (binlog) file position-based replication technology

 The read replica feature helps to improve the performance and scale of read-intensive workloads.
 Read workloads can be isolated to the replicas, while write workloads can be directed to the source.

 A common scenario is to have BI and analytical workloads use the read replica as the data source for reporting.